mukhal/codebase-to-puzzles/README.md

     - `-i, --include` - Files to include (e.g., "`*.py`" "`*.js`")
     - `-e, --exclude` - Files to exclude (e.g., "`tests/*`" "`docs/*`")
     - `-s, --max-size` - Maximum file size in bytes (default: 100KB)
-    - `--max-concepts` - Maximum number of abstractions to identify (default: 10)
+    - `--max-concepts` - Maximum number of concepts to generate puzzles for to identify (default: 10)
     - `--no-cache` - Disable LLM response caching (default: caching enabled)

 The application will crawl the repository, analyze the codebase structure, generate coding puzzles in the specified language, and save the output in the specified directory (default: ./output).